 Recipients reflect Sen. Pepper’s vision of a well-rounded, educated member of the senior class who adds to a sound academic record noteworthy participation in college activities and student life, which contribute to the advancement of the College on and off campus.
 Academic brilliance or athletic prowess alone is not the criterion.

 Any member of the Lafayette community can nominate a senior for this award.
-A group of nominees is selected by a faculty and student committee.
-All voting faculty, full time administrators and the student body are invited to vote for the final recipient of the Pepper Prize.
+A group of finalists is selected by a committee of faculty, students, and staff.
+Students, voting-eligible faculty, and full-time administrators are invited to vote for the final recipient of the Pepper Prize.